Skip to main content

 About The Fellowship

-This fully-funded pilot fellowship program will bring together cross-sector, local and state early childhood leaders from the public and private sectors that are committed to supporting PN-3 systems change through sustainable, transformative leadership practices.
-Over the duration of this fellowship, the cohort will attend two rigorous four-day retreats that will focus on building important leadership skills like visioning, stress management, and establishing effective partnerships.
-Fellows will also receive professional and peer coaching sessions, and additional leadership support.
-Leaders in the cohort will form deep connections with others in the PN-3 movement and build a sense of community that is essential to doing this work effectively and sustainably.
+The fully-funded Fellowship will bring together leaders from the public and private sectors that are committed to supporting PN-3 systems change through sustainable, transformative leadership practices.
+Leaders from all 50 states are encouraged to apply, with prioritization of leaders working with PCI-funded state coalitions in AR, CA, DC, GA, IL, LA, MD, MI, NE, NJ, NM, NV, NY, NC, OH, OR, PA, RI, SC, TX, WA and WI.
+The cohort will attend two rigorous five-day retreats to cultivate important leadership skills like visioning, stress management, and establishing effective partnerships and will receive professional and peer coaching support.
+Fellows will form deep connections with others in the PN-3 movement and build a sense of community that is essential to doing this work effectively and sustainably.

 SESSION DETAILS

-All in-person sessions and locations are subject to change as we respond to COVID-19.
+All in-person residential retreat sessions and locations are subject to change as we respond to COVID-19.
 We prioritize the safety and well-being of participants and are following the most up-to-date public health recommendations.

 Attendance at all sessions is required for participation in the Fellowship.